Head Injury Claims – How To Claim Compensation

 Accidents At Work

-Every employer has a duty of care to their employees; this is outlined in the Health and Safety at Work etc. Act 1974.
-This means that an employer will be expected to take reasonably practicable steps to ensure the safety of those that they employ.
+Employer have a duty of care to employees under the Health and Safety at Work etc. Act 1974.
+They are expected to take reasonably practicable steps to ensure the safety of their staff.

 Below are a few examples of potential accidents at work that you could make a claim for, provided they were caused by negligence: